Jurassic World: Fallen Kingdom: Box office

 Jurassic World: Fallen Kingdom grossed $417.7 million in the United States and Canada and $892.7 million in other territories for a total worldwide gross of $1.310 billion, against a production budget of up to $464.5 million.

 The film crossed the $1 billion mark on July 5, 2018, becoming the 35th film of all time to reach this milestone, and the seventh film for Universal.
 It also made Universal the second studio (after Disney) to have at least two films in three different franchises make $1 billion worldwide, alongside Fast & Furious and Despicable Me.
 Deadline Hollywood calculated the net profit of the film to be $222.8 million when factoring together all expenses and revenues, making it the eighth most profitable release of 2018.
-Using the highest probable budget by Forbes, the film made a net profit of $185.5 million.
+Using the highest probable budget by Forbes, the film made a net profit of $185.5 million, not factoring in marketing costs or revenues from merchandise or home entertainment.

 United States and Canada

 In December 2017, a survey from Fandango indicated that Fallen Kingdom was one of the most anticipated films of 2018.
 Initial projections three weeks before its release had the film grossing $130–150 million in its opening weekend in the United States and Canada, with the magazine BoxOffice estimating a total of $325–380 million for its final domestic gross.
 By the week of its release, the low-end projections had reached $135 million.

 The film was released on June 22, 2018, in 4,475 theaters (the second-widest release ever behind Despicable Me 3), grossing $58.7 million on its opening day, the second-highest of the franchise and 28th-best on record.
 The film grossed $15.3 million from Thursday night previews at 3,600 theaters, down from the $18.5 million grossed by Jurassic World.
 It ended up debuting at $148 million, the 20th-best opening weekend of all time and second-highest for Universal.
 It also marked the second time two films opened to over $100 million on back-to-back weekends, following Incredibles 2s $182.7 million debut the week before, since May 2007 when Shrek the Third and Pirates of the Caribbean: At World's End opened to $121.6 million and $114.7 million, respectively.
 The film was particularly popular among families, leading to an opening weekend that exceeded expectations.
 In its second weekend, the film made $60.9 million, a drop of 59% and less than the $105.8 million made by Jurassic World in its sophomore weekend.
 In its third weekend, it made $28.6 million.